jchellmuth/jchellmuth.github.io/_posts/2020-01-04-Rmarkdown-posts-to-Jekyll.md

 title: Posting Rmarkdowns to Jekyll
 ---

+## Introduction
+This website is hosted by [Github Pages](https://help.github.com/en/github/working-with-github-pages)

 To go from Rmarkdown to Jekyll post:
 1. Knit the Rmarkdown to markdown (github variant)
  It is important to preserve